 The Tower Museum in Northern Ireland built upon their previous National Sporting Heritage Day project to develop a new exhibition exploring the sporting heritage of their area.
 They approached families of the area’s sporting heroes and asked them and the public, to share their stories through reminiscence sessions.
 The exhibition will tour to sports centres across Derry throughout 2022 so that as many people as possible can learn about their sporting heritage.

 Find out more: https://www.derrystrabane.com/towermuseum

-Para Dance Sport and Para Dance UK will be running an inclusive day of dance to showcase different dance styles and Para Dance Sport.
-On the 15th September they will also host an online panel discussion exploring how young people can be inspired to take up Para Dance and the benefits of Para Dance for all.
+On National Sporting Heritage Day 2021 Para Dance Sport and Para Dance UK ran their first online inclusive day of dance to showcase different dance styles and Para Dance Sport.
+The day featured an online panel discussion exploring how young people can be inspired to take up Para Dance and the benefits of Para Dance for all.

 Warrington Wolves Charitable Foundation

 Warrington Wolves ran a blended online and in person event for National Sporting Heritage Day 2021 including an online intergenerational session and an open day at the club to capture the stories of women in rugby league.
 They captured the oral histories of female players, including England’s Tara Jones, about their sporting heritage journey.